-For our latest blog on wedding day traditions, we wanted to cover the concept of a tree planting ceremony; a great way to add an extra layer of intimacy and depth to your wedding day that will last for years to come and serve as a beautiful reminder of your important day.
+For our latest installment on wedding day traditions, we wanted to cover the concept of a tree-planting ceremony.
+A tree-planting ceremony is a great way to add an extra layer of intimacy and depth to your wedding day that will last for years to come and serve as a beautiful reminder of your important day.

 What Is A Tree Planting Ceremony?

 This ceremony covers you on two bases; firstly, it's eco-friendly!
 And secondly, it's an ancient tradition if you want something classic and traditional at your wedding ceremony.
 A tree-planting ceremony is just what the name implies, planting a tree as a symbol of the love & life you and your partner are growing with each other every day over time.
 It's also symbolic of the idea that planting a tree is a sign of creating something new together in this world by planting a tree that will grow over time, just like your relationship.

 Why Should I Choose A Tree Planting Ceremony?

 With more couples opting for backyard weddings, a tree-planting ceremony can be a unique extra touch for your wedding day.
 Planting a tree together in your home is a lovely way to remember your wedding day moving forward in life.
 However, a tree ceremony can be carried out anywhere.
 You can take the tree in a pot to your wedding ceremony and then take it home with you afterward to plant it in a place that may be special to both of you as a couple.

 For this specific ceremony, there are multiple options for how you want it to play it out, and we'd suggest having a chat with your officiant to discuss the best way to do it, but we'll give you a quick run through plus some of the options you can interchange.
 Also, keep in mind that if you'd prefer, you can have this take place at your wedding reception rather than your ceremony.
 The choice is yours.